 What Can I Do to Sleep Better in Hotels?

 There are many actions you can take to help you sleep better in hotels.
 Before your stay, learn what to expect by searching your hotel’s reviews.
 Look for negative reviews that specifically mention pillow or mattress quality, noise, and temperature issues.
 Consider checking if your hotel is in an urban area with a lot of street noise.
 When it comes to room choice, consider requesting a room on a higher level, away from the noise of the street, elevators, and conference rooms.
-Ask if the rooms feature black-out shades or curtains, allowing you to make the room dark enough for comfortable sleep.
+Ask if the rooms feature black-out shades or curtains, allowing you to make the room dark enough for comfortable sleep or wear a comfortable eye mask to block out the light.

 If you require a certain type of pillow, bring your own from home to ensure you will be comfortable.
 Other familiar items from home may also help you adjust to the new environment of a hotel room.
 Pack something sentimental to keep on your nightstand, such as a photo of loved ones, or spritz your hotel room with a fragrance you use at home.
 If you’re worried about noise, consider bringing a white noise machine or ear plugs to mask disruptive sounds.

 When you arrive at your hotel, make sure your room is comfortable for sleeping.
 Check your pillows, mattress, and curtains to make sure you’re satisfied.
 Then, set a cool room temperature — between 60-67 degrees Fahrenheit — ideal for sleeping.
 If you’re still feeling restless, anxious, or stressed on your night away, try some relaxation techniques to calm your body and promote better sleep.
-Substituting a deep breathing exercise for scrolling through your phone, for example, is one easy way to improve your sleep quality and cardiovascular function Trusted Source National Center for Biotechnology Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
-See Full Reference .
+Substituting a deep breathing exercise for scrolling through your phone, for example, is one easy way to improve your sleep quality and cardiovascular function .